 - You get to make it all up anyway.
 History is malleable because memory is subjective.

-There are historians.
+There are archivists.
 There are burners.
-I’d never advise on journal-burning matters.
+I’d never advise on journal-burning issues, it’s a very personal matter.
+Do keep, torch, it’s your free will.
 But I can tell you this: Traveling lighter helps me shine brighter.